angelamchoi/angelamchoi/README.md

 💻[Code](https://github.com/angelamchoi/plutonotes)  🔗[Launch](https://plutonotes.herokuapp.com/)

-📝**gamebreak** is a web application that allows you to discover and track your nintendo video games.
+🎮**gamebreak** is a web application that allows you to discover and track your nintendo video games.

 Technologies Used:  HTML, CSS, JavaScript, Python, Django, PostgreSQL, Materialize CSS, Authentication, AWS S3 storage, Hosted on Heroku